oryzalee8871/WQD7005_DataMining/README.md

 <li> Milestone2B - Setup Datalake on the cloud using MinIO and AWS EC2  https://youtu.be/If27_zNYkx8</li>
 <li> Milestone3A - Access Data from MinIO and perform Data Cleaning https://youtu.be/jmdmxU8j08E</li>
 <li> Milestone4A - Modeling CPO Prices and Production Yield https://youtu.be/fMsymKdOsRo</li>
+<li> Milestone5A - Kivy App Deployment on Windows https://youtu.be/njDbiQFAbGM</li>

 ## References
 <a id="1">[1]</a>